 - Rich media alone does not cause learning to occur.
 No body of information by itself in any form constitutes “instruction”.
 Optimally, information should be situated within a pedagogically sound context, purpose, and structure.

-There are references to many familiar areas of research throughout this book that align with broader principles of instructional design and learning theory.
+There are references to many familiar areas of educational research throughout this book that align with broader principles of instructional design and learning theory.
 The following areas, however, are brought to the forefront because of their relevance to the unique experience of teaching and learning online.

 Dr. Brenda Dervin’s Sensemaking Methodology

-Dervin’s decades of research into sensemaking centers around the description of human agency, emotion, communication, and behavior in situations that involve humans seeking information to close gaps that impede their cognitive movement towards solving a problem.
+Dervin’s decades of research into sensemaking centers around the description of human agency, emotion, communication, and behavior in situations that involve humans seeking information to close gaps that impede their cognitive movement toward solving a problem.
 Dervin’s model of humans as information seekers, sensemakers, and sensegivers, aligns well with the proposition that teaching and learning online, as a semantically thin environment, is fundamentally a communications challenge.

 Readers are directed to review the most digestible historical summary of sensemaking in Naresh Kumar Agarwal’s “Making sense of sense-making: tracing the history and development of Dervin’s Sense-Making Methodology” (2012).
 Dervin’s collected works in “Sense-Making Methodology reader: Selected writings of Brenda Dervin” (2003) describe the first principles of sensemaking as a metatheory and methodology.